philion/pygapi/.github/CONTRIBUTING.md

 - a new test is added
 - an existing test is updated and does a new HTTP request
-- gspread is updated and does a new HTTP request
+- pygapi is updated and does a new HTTP request

 ### Run test, capturing *all* HTTP requests